 AMTA has actively opposed the filing and will continue to do so to protect everyone in the massage therapy industry from this potential restriction of a generic term.
 AMTA is the only national association in the profession that is defending the right of therapists, teachers and others to continue to use the term “trigger point” freely and without restriction.

-Add your name to support AMTA in the fight against restrictions on your right to the free use of the term “trigger point”.
+Thank you to the 13,000 people who signed our petition to support AMTA in the fight against restrictions on your right to the free use of the term “trigger point”!

 Stay in the Know!